Raspberry Pi Zero Air-Gapped Electrum Wallet

 Get a USB pen drive for transferring PSBTs

-You really don’t need a case, but if your into spending sats for appearances, go for it.
-Official Raspberry Pi ones are cheap, about 6 dollars.
+You really don’t need a case, but if you are into spending sats for appearances, go for it.
+The official Raspberry Pi ones are cheap, about 6 dollars.

 The device will come with a microSD card inserted.
 This has the operating system (Raspbian OS with Desktop, which is Debian-based Gnu/Linux).